obreitwi/pydemx/README.md

 #### Configuration block

-The first *code block* encountered in the skeleton file is called the *configuration block*.
+The first *code block* encountered in the `.pydemx` file is called the *configuration block*.
 Along with the `R` object there is a `cfg` dictionary as well that can be used to overwrite/define certain configuration options.
 The most commonly used are `filename`/`folder` that define where the generated file should be placed.

-Everything can be customized, for instance how replacements appear in the skeleton file, what the default designator is and how replacement block designates its key value.
+Everything can be customized, for instance how replacements appear in the `.pydemx` file, what the default designator is and how replacement block designates its key value.

 (TODO: Go into details here. --obreitwi, 26-12-13 12:21:28)